Buffalo, New York: Transportation

 Growth and changing transportation needs altered Buffalo's grid plan, which was developed by Joseph Ellicott in 1804.
 His plan laid out streets like the spokes of a wheel, naming them after Dutch landowners and Native American tribes.
 City streets expanded outward, denser in the west and spreading out east of Main Street.
 Buffalo is a port of entry with Canada; the Peace Bridge crosses the Niagara River and links the Niagara Thruway (I-190) and Queen Elizabeth Way.
 I-190, NY 5 and NY 33 are the primary expressways serving the city, carrying a total of over 245,000 vehicles daily.
 (Note: Average annual daily traffic, 2019.)
 NY 5 carries traffic to the Southtowns, and NY 33 carries traffic to the eastern suburbs and the Buffalo Airport.
 The east-west Scajacquada Expressway (NY 198) bisects Delaware Park, connecting I-190 with the Kensington Expressway (NY 33) on the city's East Side to form a partial beltway around the city center.
-The Scajacquada and Kensington Expressways and the Buffalo Skyway (NY 5) have been targeted for redesign or removal.
+The Scajaquada and Kensington Expressways and the Buffalo Skyway (NY 5) have been targeted for redesign or removal.
 Other major highways include US 62 on the city's East Side; NY 354 and a portion of NY 130, both east–west routes; and NY 265, NY 266 and NY 384, all north–south routes on the city's West Side.
 Buffalo has a higher-than-average percentage of households without a car: 30 percent in 2015, decreasing to 28.2 percent in 2016; the 2016 national average was 8.7 percent.
 Buffalo averaged 1.03 cars per household in 2016, compared to the national average of 1.8.